bawaskarrucha/Calculator/README.md

 <h2>💡 How to Use</h2>
-1.Click on the numbers and operators to perform calculations.
+1. Click on the numbers and operators to perform calculations.
 <br>
-2.Press = to get the result.
+2. Press = to get the result.
 <br>
-3.Use C to clear everything and ⌫ to delete the last entered digit.
+3. Use C to clear everything and ⌫ to delete the last entered digit.